 Go underwater at Sea Life at Mall of America or the Great Lakes Aquarium in Duluth.
 To view animals in their natural habitat, visit the North American Bear Center and International Wolf Center in Ely, the National Eagle Center in Wabasha, the Wildlife Center in Columbus or the Raptor Center in St. Paul.

 A Minnesota staycation can be educational, too, at one of the state’s many museums.
 Explore the Children's Museum of Southern Minnesota in Mankato and let the kids blow off some steam at the Mankato Clinic Tree of Forts Climber.
+In downtown St. Paul, treat your kids to a day at the newly renovated Minnesota Children's Museum, which added 10 new permanent exhibits in 2017.

 The Headwaters Science Museum in Bemidji features more than 70 hands-on interactive exhibits.
 Kids can hold a snake or bunny, make a harmongraph picture, watch the kinetic sculpture and gaze at the saltwater aquarium.